techidaily/site-win11-tips/source/_posts/gateway-to-your-inner-world-accessing-windows-hidden-char-personality-screen.md

  The Control Panel is a tool in Microsoft Windows that allows you to view and change basic system settings for your computer.
 Aside from this, you can also use this tool to launch various applications, including the Private Character Editor.
 Here's how to do this:

 1. Open the Control Panel.
 For this, press**Win + R** on your keyboard, then type "control" in the search box and press**Enter** to begin.
-See[how to open the Control Panel on Windows](https://www.makeuseof.com/windows-11-open-control-panel/) for more methods.
+See [how to open the Control Panel on Windows](https://www.makeuseof.com/windows-11-open-control-panel/) for more methods.
 2. In the Control Panel, type "Private Character Editor" in the search bar and press**Enter** .
 ![Open Private Character Editor Using Control Panel](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/open-private-character-editor-using-control-panel.jpg)
 3. On the search results page, you will find a link called "Private Character Editor".
 Click on it to open the application.